 Fermentation Vessel: Kvevri.

-Maturation Time: Usually until August next year.
+Maturation Time: Until bottling in August next year

 Maturation Vessel: Kvevri.